Davis95/Steganography/README.md

 5. Now you should be able to run the command "pip2 install pillow"

-6. Download Steg.py, Pad.py, and Run_Steg.py and save them to a folder
+6. Clone this repo to your machine

 7. Open a terminal, navigate to the folder